nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 ##  Putting it all together

-Finally, we have all the components we need to implement the full game loop!
+Time to combine the components into the game loop!
 The body of the loop is contained in the `step` function:

 ```haskell
 step :: Bottles -> IO Bottles